PART 5: BLACK HEART - WHITE SANDS - BLACK TRIANGLES

 I tried talking her into seeing a doctor, but she wouldn't.
 My mom was the kind who wouldn't go see a doctor if her arm had fallen off.
 She'd just rub some dirt on it and carry on without complaint.

-After she had taken blood tests X-rayed her and CT scanned the attending E.R. physician came out to talk to me.
+After she had taken blood tests they X-rayed her and ran her through the CT scanner.
+When the attending physician came out to talk to me.
 His face was white.
 I knew it wasn't good news.

 He explained to me my mother was riddled with cancer.
 It had probably started in her lower abdomen and had more than likely caused by the Endometriosis she had when she was a young mother.